 Vital Records

-Vital records are the records that are required for the Federation to operate overall.
+Vital records are the records that are required for the Federation to operate as official organizations.
 These would be high-level items like constitutions, affiliate charters, employee handbooks, etc. All vital records should be submitted to the Archives to ensure there is a preserved copy available.
-For example, in case your affiliate record storage is compromised (physically or digitally), there will duplicate copies of the important items at the Archives.
+For example, if your affiliate record storage is compromised (physically or digitally), there will be duplicate copies of the important items at the Archives.

 Examples: constitution and by-laws